peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

     public PeterO.ExtendedDecimal Reduce(
         PeterO.PrecisionContext ctx);

 Removes trailing zeros from this object's mantissa.
 For example, 1.000 becomes 1.
-Unlike the "stripTrailingZeros" method of Java's BigDecimal, if this object's value is 0, changes the exponent to 0.
+If this object's value is 0, changes the exponent to 0.
+(This is unlike the behavior in Java's BigDecimal method "stripTrailingZeros" in Java 7 and earlier.)

 <b>Parameters:</b>